Emo, Ontario: Emo Walleye Classic

 The Emo Walleye Classic is a two-day catch and release fishing tournament held annually in Emo, during the final week of May each year.
-It takes place on the Rainy River, which marks the border between Minnesota and Ontario.
+Established in 2000, it takes place on the Rainy River, which marks the border between Minnesota and Ontario.

 Upwards of sixty Canadian and American teams of two participate each year, each paying a participation fee ($500 in 2015).
 An organizing committee and many local volunteers assist at the event, and many local businesses and individuals sponsor the event.

-On each morning of the tournament, anglers head upstream and downstream from the Emo waterfront to their chosen fishing spots.
-The weigh-ins are held in the evenings at the Emo/LaVallee Community Centre where results are posted live.
-On the final day of the tournament, the top ten teams from day one are brought into the arena with their boats.

-Classic history

-The tournament began in 2002 with forty-four participating teams, and has grown since then, with thirty-eight teams competing in 2013.
-The first winners were Harvey Cochrane and Oliver Gibbons who won as a result of the leading team having three fish over the legal size.
-In 2008 Doug McBride of Devlin, Ontario and Steve Ballan of Fort Frances, Ontario became the first team to win the tournament twice.